 OCFCU has constructed schools, health centers and clean water supply stations, and it also maintains a bank where member can receive pre-harvest financing and other financial services.

-The co-op and its general manager, Tadesse Meskela, have been internationally recognized for their implementation of farmer support programs and their advocacy for Fair Trade practices.
+The co-op has been internationally recognized for its farmer support programs and advocacy for Fair Trade practices.

 Cupping notes: Tomato, tropical, blueberry; juicy, rich body.